 Other steps you can take to prevent fraud include:

 Never give out any information or money based on an email

 Email is an insecure means of communication and is used in a wide variety of scams.
-It’s easy to craft an email to make it look like it came from a trusted entity, when in fact it did not.
+It’s easy to craft an email to make it look like it came from a trusted entity.
 There should be no reason to send anyone money based solely on an email request, even to people who appear to be friends or family.

 The same goes for personal information.
 If someone asks for your full name, phone number, address, date of birth, social security number, or banking information over email, this should raise flags.